 Limited data exists on the effectiveness of medical detox programs.
 This is often because there are many different approaches to detoxification and patients must be followed on a long-term basis to determine if medical detox can play a key role in assuring lasting sobriety.

-The researchers measured outcomes after several days in treatment, including withdrawal severity, and also 12-week sobriety rates .
+The researchers measured outcomes after several days in treatment—including withdrawal severity—as well as 12-week sobriety rates.
 After the study, the researchers found that anesthesia-assisted withdrawals were no more effective than using buprenorphine or clonidine.

-The study cited another article that found if a patient remained on a buprenorphine maintenance program, the retention rate was 75 percent, but patients who participated in a 6-day buprenorphine treatment program only had a 0 percent sobriety rate one year later .
+The study cited another article that found that if a patient remained on a buprenorphine maintenance program, the retention rate was 75 percent, while patients in the control group who received six days of buprenorphine treatment followed by a placebo had a 0-percent sobriety rate one year later.

 This is not to say that medical detox programs are not effective.
 They are effective at helping a person detox from substance abuse by minimizing withdrawal effects.
 However, they are truly only the first steps in maintaining long-term sobriety.
 A person should continue their journey by engaging in therapy, 12-step programs, or other medication management strategies.